 Degrees must be earned at regionally accredited institution in the United States (the college or university must by regionally accredited at the time of enrollment and when the degree was conferred) or the foreign equivalent.

 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
 Official evaluations and translations are done by outside agencies.
 Information regarding three such agencies can be found by going to International Applicants.

 What is an official transcript?

 Official transcripts are sent directly from the college or university where the credit was earned and bears the college or university seal.
 The graduate school will accept official paper or digital copies of transcripts.
+(Digital copies are preferred.)
 Students may provide transcripts only if they are still in a sealed envelope issued by the originating college’s registrar’s office.
 If the envelope is open, the transcript is not considered official.

 What is an unofficial transcript?

 Official transcripts are not photocopies, a translation of a transcript, a transcript that comes in an unopened envelope, a transcripts marked “Issued to Student”, or web portal student records emailed by the student to the admissions office.